isabella232/SC_BrianBroom/For Instructor/03-child-coordinators-final/child-coordinators.md

 # Child Coordinators

 ### Introduction -- Talking Head

+[TODO Brian: Refactor this script to make this screencast independent from the last one - see my comments in Trello.]

 Hey everyone, this is Brian.
 In the last video I showed you how to use a Coordinator class to drive the presentation of screens in your iOS app.
 Today I'll show you how to use multiple coordinators.
 As your app gets bigger you may have a section of screnes that it makes sense to break off into its own part.
 My suggestion is that when you make a seperate storyboard for on section, that you also make a seperate coordinator to handle that section of the app.